Bunions are large, bony, uncomfortable bumps that develop along the inner edge of your foot, at the base of your big toe.

 - Shoe gear.
 Wearing shoes that are too narrow in the toe box or lack proper support and cushioning can trigger faster development of bunions.

 - Various toe and foot injuries, including stubbing or jamming your toe, can destabilize the big toe joint and increase the risk of bunion formation.

 How Are Bunions Treated?

 Like other progressive bony deformities, bunions do not get better on their own.
-They will only get worse and worse, until you seek help.
+They will worsen over time.

 Conservative treatments are always the preferred choice.
 The goal of nonsurgical treatment is to stop the pain and stop the bunion from getting worse than it already is.
 Procedures that we might consider include: